Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

    - Copy and rename PeakGroupsSearchView and make the following edits
       - Set a new ID and name.
       - Set a root model
       - Determine the root queryset.
-If it's not all records of the root model (e.g. PeakData.objects.all()), and a filter is required, add a method to the class called getRootQuerySet() that overrides the base class version, and returns the filtered queryset.
+If you don't want the browse functionality to return all records of the root model (e.g. PeakData.objects.all()) (i.e. a filter is required), add a method to the class called getRootQuerySet() that overrides the base class version, and returns the filtered queryset.
 See FluxCircSearchView for an example.
          - Note that if you want your pre-filter to be transparent to the user, you can alternatively override the base class's value for `static_filter`.
 Any searches you set there, as the value of the `tree` member of the qry object (see the static_filter commented example), will show in the hierarchical search form, but will not be editable to the user.
-      - Fill in all the prefetch paths from (but not including) the root model to every model leaf.
+      - Fill in all the prefetch paths from (but not including) the root model to every model_instance leaf.
 The path strings are the foreign key field names in the parent model.
-      - Fill in the models data: every model, it's path (from the prefetches, the root model will be an empty string), and all its fields.
+      - Fill in the model_instances data: every model, it's path (from the prefetches, the root model will be an empty string), and all its fields.
+         - Note that the model_instances key can be the model name, but if you need 2 instances of the the same model in the composite view (e.g. "Tracer Compound" linked from Animal and "Measured Compund" linked from PeakGroup, a different instance name must be used.
+It may contain no spaces, and is what would be used to create a link for the model from `search_basic` to the advanced search.
          - Cached properties should not be searchable.
          - AutoFields (like IDs) should not be displayed (because they can change depending on how the data is loaded from scratch, thus, they should be obfuscated from the user).
          - If `displayed` is False, set a `handoff` key whose value is a unique field (e.g. `name`).
 See any `id` field in the copied class's models data.
    - If not already there, add the root model to the DataRepo.models import at the top of the file.
    - Set each model's many-to-many value based on whether it is in a many-to-many relatioship with the root model.
+Any many-to-many relationship on the key path necessitates a many-to-many status for that model instance.
    - Add the new class to the for loop in BaseAdvancedSearchView.__init__

 2. `DataRepo/forms.py`